ms/buildtogether.tech/introduction/index.md

 ## Acknowledgments

-This book is dedicated to <span i="Petre, Marian">[Marian Petre][petre-marian]</span>, who taught me how to think about how programmers think and work.
-I am also grateful to all of the students who did projects with me at the <span i="University of Toronto">University of Toronto</span> and through <span i="Google Summer of Code">Google Summer of Code</span>, and to everyone who took part in <span i="UCOSP">UCOSP</span>
+This book is dedicated to <span i="Petre, Marian">[Marian Petre][petre-marian]</span>, who taught me that not everything worth studying can be measured, and to <span i="Wilkie, Tom">Tom Wilkie</span>, who taught me that an author's job is to create the manure in which an editor grows something worth reading.
+I am also grateful to all of the students who did projects with me at the <span i="University of Toronto">University of Toronto</span> and through
+<span i="Google Summer of Code">Google Summer of Code</span>, and to
+everyone who took part in <span i="UCOSP">UCOSP</span>
 <cite>Holmes2014,Holmes2018</cite>.